When is Model Making the best solution?

 When automated prototyping technologies or processes alone won’t do the job (for example due to size or complexity), or where the nature of the model requires the use of several different components produced by different means, model making is usually the answer.

 If for presentation purposes, the model being produced may also involve an element of hand finishing such as smoothing, painting or spraying.

-Prototype Projects has a huge range of technologies, processes and materials for prototyping and additive manufacturing at its disposal in-house as well as a fully-equipped finishing workshop.
+Prototype Projects has a huge range of technologies, processes and materials for prototyping, additive manufacturing and model making at its disposal in-house as well as a fully-equipped finishing workshop.

 Why choose Prototype Projects for your model making requirement?